Harrishee/cse230-project/README.md

 - `Mock Game State`: The `createMockGame` function creates a mock Game state.
 - `Testing Scenarios`: The tests cover four scenarios: moving without obstacles, hitting a wall, hitting a bomb, and using a wall breaker.
 - `Running Tests`: Compile and run the Spec.hs to execute the tests.
 You can directly use `stack build` and `stack test` to run the tests.

+## Acknowledgment
+- Initially, our understanding of 'Brick' was limited, so we consulted this blog post (https://samtay.github.io/posts/introduction-to-brick) for foundational insights into UI, handlers, and boards.
+Our game development, however, was a self-driven endeavor, with predominantly   original code crafted by us.
+Although initially inspired by the blog's approach to adapting the classic game Snake using Brick, our version markedly differs in terms of in-game logic, features, user interface, and player interaction.
+Rather than replicating Snake, our creation is a maze game, showcasing our code's uniqueness and highlighting the distinct nature of our game.